tghannam/Roots-Analytics/Readme.md

 ![](Images/Picture7.png)

 # [Project 3: Creating a Dashboard for a Bycicle Company (captsotne project]
-## Developed a code that takes the name of a person (e.g., Leonardo da Vinci) and searches for all Wikipedia links related to that person.
+## Used Python and Power BI to create an informative dashboard to help stakeholders track the revenue of a bycicles company.

 ![](Images/Picture6.jpg)